-VANCOUVER, Wash. - The Southwest Clean Air Agency (SWCAA) is issuing a Stage 1 Burn Ban for all of Clark County effective at 6:00 p.m.
-Tuesday, December 24, 2013 until further notice.
-A high pressure system is forecast to settle in over the area and persist through the week and possibly beyond.
-Attendant stagnant weather patterns and rising fine particle pollution levels are expected to worsen over Christmas and lead to poor air quality later in the week.
-The ban will continue at least until 4 p.m.
-Friday, December 27.
-Evening-to-morning inversions followed by poor daytime ventilation and dispersion are forecast to cause moderate to high fine particle pollution levels throughout the week and possibly into next week.
+VANCOUVER, Wash. - The Southwest Clean Air Agency (SWCAA) is issuing a Stage 1 Burn Ban for all of Clark County effective immediately Monday, November 17, 2014 until further notice.
+A high pressure system moved into the area over the weekend and is forecast to remain until a low pressure system moves in, possibly on Wednesday.
+Attendant stagnant weather patterns are expected to cause fine particle pollution levels to increase.
+The ban will continue until these weather patterns improve and fine particle pollution returns to healthy levels.
+Evening-to-morning inversions followed by limited daytime ventilation and dispersion are forecast to cause moderate to high fine particle pollution levels over the next couple of days.
 This stagnant weather pattern means that the use of all fireplaces and uncertified wood stoves and inserts is prohibited.
 All outdoor burning is also prohibited during this Stage 1 Burn Ban.
 If wood burning is your only adequate source of heat, you are exempt from this ban.
 We ask that you burn as clean as possible.
 Proper burning should produce no visible smoke from your chimney.